-2.1 This directive applies to the government institutions defined in section 3 of the Privacy Act, including parent Crown corporations and any wholly owned subsidiary of these corporations.
+2.1 This directive applies to government institutions as defined in section 3 of the Privacy Act, including parent Crown corporations and their wholly owned subsidiaries, if any.

 2.2 This directive does not apply to the Bank of Canada.